 - Wipe pan clean with paper towel.
 Heat 1 tablespoon oil.
 Crack eggs into the pan and fry until the desired degree of doneness.
 Remove from heat and set aside.

 - Assemble burgers by spreading the Japanese mayo and ketchup on both the top and bottom buns.
 Place a piece of lettuce on the bottom bun followed by the tomatoes, cucumber, beef patty, bacon, fried egg.
 Top with remaining bun.
 Serve.

 **Helpful tips and common mistakes

 When you read "Taiwanese burger" you're probably wondering, "what makes this so different than any other burger?"
-It's all about the seasoning in the beef patties.
-Use 80% fat 20% lean ground beef to get a juicier patty.
+It's all about the seasoning.
+Grated carrots and onions, soy sauce, and Chinese five-spice all help flavor the patties.

-I’ve had my share of Taiwanese breakfast burgers and I have to say that this recipe is pretty darn close!
-The meat is slightly sweet just as it should be and the size of the patty is consistent to those sold in the bakeries.
-Taiwanese burgers tend to have thinner patties unlike American burgers.
-The only difference is the bread.
-Unfortunately, I couldn't find a sesame bun that is as soft as other bakeries’ and had to make do with the generic bread.
+This Taiwanese breakfast burger was exactly what I wanted.
+The meat is slightly sweet just as it should be and the size of the patty is consistent with those sold in the bakeries.
+The only difference between my version and the authentic ones is the bread.
+Unfortunately, I couldn't find a bun that was soft enough; perhaps I just have to make my own buns next time.
 Other than that, I would have to say that my mouth and my stomach is quite satisfied!

 For more burger inspiration check out this smoky cilantro salmon burger!